General Time-Dependent Configuration-Interaction Singles I: The Molecular Case: Introduction

 The first step in all of these strong-field driven processes is the removal of an electron with a strong low-frequency laser field.
 Following ionization, the liberated electron is then accelerated in the laser field and driven back to recollide with the parent ion, a process called laser-induced electron recollision.
 In order to accurately describe this time-dependent non-perturbative process at an \emph{ab initio} level, it is necessary to develop time-domain methods that can interface with standard methods in time-independent electronic structure theory.
-In addition, a correct description of the recollision motion of the continuum electron efficiently will likely require going beyond the localized Gaussian-like basis sets upon which most of standard electronic structure codes are based.
-In this manuscript, we develop and explore a grid-based implementation of time-dependent configuration interaction singles (TD-CIS) as applied to small gas-phase molecules, where Cartesian grids are used to represent the continuum electron.
+In addition, a proper description of the recollision motion of the continuum electron will likely require going beyond the localized Gaussian-like basis sets upon which most of standard electronic structure codes are based.
+In this article, we develop and explore a grid-based implementation of Time-Dependent Configuration-Interaction Singles (TD-CIS) as applied to small gas-phase molecules, where Cartesian grids are used to represent the continuum electron, while still using Gaussians for the occupied orbitals.